By-Laws of the CDSA

 3.4.2 Deemed Withdrawal

-184.108.40.206 Membership in any category shall terminate on failure to pay the membership fee assessed by the Association within the time affixed by the Directors.
+22.214.171.124 Membership in any category shall terminate on failure to pay the membership fee assessed by the Association within the time affixed by the Board.

 3.4.3 Revoking of Membership

-18.104.22.168 Membership in any category may be revoked subject to review and approval by a majority of two-thirds (66 2/3%) of the board members voting for:
+188.8.131.52 Membership in any category may be revoked subject to review and approval by a quorum of the board members voting for:

 a) Practice of procedures that contradict or are in conflict with the stated purposes and by- laws of the Association or are detrimental to the interests of the Association;

-In such cases a member shall be given, by traceable mail, 30 days notice in writing of the date of the hearing set for determining if the membership shall be revoked and such member shall be afforded a reasonable opportunity to present his contention that he continues to qualify for membership.
+In such cases a member shall be given, by e mail or phone, 30 days notice of the date of the hearing set for determining if the membership shall be revoked and such member shall be afforded a reasonable opportunity to present his contention that he continues to qualify for membership.

-126.96.36.199 Members that have been asked to reign or have been expelled may, after a period of one year, make application to the Secretary requesting to become a member.
-A two-third majority of the board members voting shall be required to reinstate any person or entity whose membership has been revoked.
+220.127.116.11 Members that have been asked to resign or have been expelled may, after a period of one year, make application to the Secretary requesting to become a member.
+A quorum of the board members voting shall be required to reinstate any person or entity whose membership has been revoked.

 Article 4 – Government of the Association